-Anyway, I decided to make some super simple pork chops smothered in a creamy honey mustard sauce.
-Sauces are the easiest way to turn a boring piece of meat into something really mouthwatering and amazing.
+Simple homemade sauces (or glazes) are your secret weapon in the kitchen.
+They’re the easiest way to turn a boring piece of meat into something really mouthwatering and amazing.
+Case in point: Honey Mustard Pork Chops.
 This particularly awesome sauce is a mix of honey, Dijon mustard, a little mayo for creaminess, and a few spices.
-Smear that awesome sauce on a some pan seared pork chops, pop them in the oven, and then finish them off with a few minutes under the broiler.
+Smear that awesome sauce on a some pan seared pork chops, pop them in the oven to heat through, and then finish them off with a few minutes under the broiler.
 The end result is creamy, caramelized, honey mustard madness.
 Madness in a good way, of course.

 Honey Mustard Pork Chops